 Cooperation with the Accounting Auditors and the Internal Auditing Division

-At the beginning of the year the Accounting Auditors submit summaries of the auditing plans and reports on the main auditing items to the Audit & Supervisory Board, which examines them and comments on their validity.
-The Audit & Supervisory Board also engages in discussions with the Accounting Auditors concerning the audit results, as well as such matters as risk evaluation and the operation of the internal control system from the standpoint of the Accounting Auditors.
-Furthermore, in addition to conducting onsite audits, attending audit reviews, and taking accounting audit and internal control audit reports from the Accounting Auditors, the Audit & Supervisory Board also receives detailed explanations of the audit quality control system so as to determine its validity.
-Also, pre-approval regulations are stipulated relating to contracts between Group companies and the Accounting Auditors, and after pre-contract discussions, an approval system is strictly enforced.
+At the beginning of the year, the accounting auditors submit summaries of the auditing plans and reports on the main auditing items to the Audit & Supervisory Board, which examines them and comments on their validity.
+The Audit & Supervisory Board also engages in discussions with the accounting auditors concerning the audit results, as well as such matters as risk evaluation and the operation of the internal control system from the standpoint of the accounting auditors.
+Furthermore, in addition to conducting on-site audits, attending audit reviews, and taking accounting audit and internal control audit reports from the accounting auditors, the Audit & Supervisory Board also receives detailed explanations of the audit quality control system so as to determine its validity.
+Also, pre-approval regulations are stipulated relating to contracts between Group companies and the accounting auditors, and such pre-contract discussions and approval system is strictly enforced.

 Upgrading and Expanding the Internal Auditing Structure

-With more than 60 years of history, the Corporate Audit Center, which comes under the direct supervision of the president, has been an integral part of Canon Inc.'s internal auditing division since its establishment in 1951.
+The Corporate Audit Center, which comes under the direct supervision of the president, was established more than 60 years ago, in 1951.
 In accordance with management's recognition of the importance of strengthening the internal audit structure and increasing the effectiveness of governance, Canon has since 2002 been working to strengthen and expand the internal auditing structure.

-The Corporate Audit Center comprises knowledgeable members drawn from a broad range of fields, spanning from planning and development through production and marketing, and as of January 1, 2013, the Center consists of five departments with 70 employees in total.
+The Corporate Audit Center comprises knowledgeable members drawn from a broad range of fields, spanning planning and development through production and marketing, and as of January 1, 2014, the center consists of five departments with 74 employees in total.
 Aiming to expand the quality and scope of audits, the Corporate Audit Center is in the process of bringing the number of staff to 100.
-Education and training programs for new members are being enhanced, and plans call for the addition of 10 more staff members, bringing the total to 80, by the end of 2013.
+Education and training programs for new members are being enhanced, and plans call for the addition of six more staff members ,bringing the total to 80, by the end of 2014.

-While focusing primarily on Canon Inc. and Group manufacturing/R&D companies worldwide, the Corporate Audit Center has authority to audit all areas of business without exception, including Group companies both in Japan and overseas.
-The Center took particular care concerning Group companies outside Japan in 2012, conducting audits of five Group companies in total, including three manufacturing companies in China, and one service company and one sales company in Korea.
+While focusing primarily on Canon Inc. and Group-manufacturing/R&D companies worldwide, the Corporate Audit Center has authority to audit all areas of business without exception, including Group companies both inside and outside Japan.
+The center took particular care concerning Group-companies outside Japan in 2013, conducting audits of 10 Group companies in total, including four companies in China, two companies in Malaysia, and one each in Hong Kong, Taiwan, Thailand and Vietnam.

 Internal Audit Implementation Status

-All audit results are reported directly to the chairman, president, executive vice president, Audit & Supervisory Board, and the chief of the department being audited with the aim of facilitating improvements.
+All audit results are reported directly to the chairman, president, executive vice president, Audit & Supervisory Board, and the chief of the division being audited with the aim of facilitating improvements.

 Audits related to such fields as product quality, environmental conservation, and security are carried out by the Corporate Audit Center in cooperation with the relevant control division.